 For the first weeks back following Coronavirus and Lockdown 1, our focus was on pupil wellbeing, reconnecting with each other, confidence building and health & safety.
 Please follow the link below to see details of our recovery curriculum for Autumn, including our transition project and outline for Spring and Summer 2021.

 Please find below Diptford C of E Primary School's full risk assessment which is under regular review.
-The version below is the January 2021 update reflecting any changes or adaptations:
+The version below is the March 2021 update reflecting any changes for full reopening following lockdown 3.

 Follow the links below for documents produced by our Inclusion and Improvement Hub to support well-being and mental health.
 You can find further support on the IIH Facebook page @inclusionhubdevon